bcallanan/springRestSecurity/README.md

   - Example:

     User X logs into Site Y with their private user credentials.
 Site Y examines the credentials as a successful login.
-Site X then provides User X with a cookie that is stored into the user's local browser cache until such time the cookie expires or the user logs out.
+Site Y then provides User X with a cookie that is stored into the user's local browser cache until such time the cookie expires or the user logs out.